rdetain/dauphine-tfidf_computing/README.md

 ```
 Results

-Execution time for this script was **52sec**.
+Execution time for this script was **52 sec**.
 It has been performed using a Macbook Pro with the tech specs below :

 - 2,4 GHz Intel Core i5
 - 8 Go 1333 MHz DDR3